pjworrall/blue/README.md

 *Would my Mum, and our family, have suffered less if we had simply eaten differently?*

-I am hoping this project can provide people with tools to take advantage of this new area of science and help with the new area of medicine I have learned is call **psychobiotics**."
+I am hoping this project can provide people with tools to take advantage of this new area of science and help with the new area of medicine I have learned is called **psychobiotics**."

 ## Privacy